-Our quality system is responsible for the proper functioning of all our internal processes and is subject to regularly unannounced audits, carried out by the National Standards Authority.
+Our quality system is responsible for the proper functioning of all our internal processes and is subject to regularly audits, carried out by the National Standards Authority.

 From the initial product design and its development stages, till the delivery of the production batches, we follow documented procedures that cover every aspect of our business.
-The auditing of our procedures by an independent third party guaranties that our business runs smoothly and efficiently.

-The quality of CAEN S.p.A. products is constantly monitored by the application of the UNI EN ISO 9001:2008 standard.
+The quality of CAEN S.p.A. products is constantly monitored by the application of the UNI EN ISO 9001:2015 standard.
 CAEN S.p.A. is ISO 9001 certified since 1998.